Kleene-Star/KleeneStar.Core/doc/kleenestar.priority.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

 The model shown represents the core functions of priority management in **KleeneStar**.
-The starting point is the generic IComponentManager interface, which serves as a base for manager components.
-Building on this, IPriorityManager specifies the administration of priorities and provides methods for their lifecycle.
+The starting point is the generic `IComponentManager` interface, which serves as a base for manager components.
+Building on this, `IPriorityManager` specifies the administration of priorities and provides methods for their lifecycle.
 These include adding, updating, cloning, and deleting priorities, as well as the ability to query priorities of a class in a targeted manner.
-This is complemented by events such as PriorityAdded, PriorityUpdated, or PriorityRemoved, which enable reactive coupling with other system parts and can, for example, trigger SLA recalculations or escalation logic.
+This is complemented by events such as `PriorityAdded`, `PriorityUpdated`, or `PriorityRemoved`, which enable reactive coupling with other system parts and can, for example, trigger SLA recalculations or escalation logic.

-The actual priority is described via the IPriority interface, which contains central attributes such as Id, name, and description.
-The state is formalized by the TypePriorityState enumeration and distinguishes between active and archived priorities.
+The actual priority is described via the `IPriority` interface, which contains central attributes such as Id, name, and description.
+The state is formalized by the `TypePriorityState` enumeration and distinguishes between active and archived priorities.
 Other properties such as the reference to the associated class and timestamps for creation and update ensure context binding and traceability.
-The concrete implementation is carried out by the Priority class, which adopts all defined properties and is used in the system as a persistent entity.
+The concrete implementation is carried out by the priority class, which adopts all defined properties and is used in the system as a persistent entity.

 ## UI Concepts and Pages